FreeMarketamilitia/passify-pro/README.md

+# ⚠️ Under Development ⚠️

+## Seeking Developers! 💻

+This project is currently under active development.
+We are looking for developers to contribute and help us make this project better!

+If you’re interested, feel free to reach out or open a pull request. 🙌

+⚠️ **Warning:** The current code may not be stable, and features are still being built.
+Please use with caution. ⚠️

 # Passify-Pro 🎟️💥

 Welcome to **Passify-Pro** – the **plugin that will change your life**.
 Seriously, who knew event tickets could be so sleek, so secure, and so easy?
 If **Google Wallet** tickets were a sport, we’d be *undefeated champions*. 🏆⚡